Quarterly Small-Cap Equity Factor Review—Royce

 Past performance is no guarantee of future results.
 The performance of an index does not represent exactly any particular investment, as you cannot invest directly in an index.

-Royce Small-Cap Quality Value Takes Lead Among the Royce Multi-Factor Indexes
+Royce Small-Cap Dividend Value Held Up the Best Among the Royce Multi-Factor Indexes

 Royce Multi-Factor Index Performance